 Children's Hospital provides gowns and footwear, but your child may feel better in his own clothes, including comfortable day clothes like sweat pants, large t-shirts, socks and underwear, and night clothes like pajamas, a robe and slippers.
 Parents staying overnight should also bring a bag, including change of clothes, personal toiletries and any necessary medicines.
 A central bath with showers is available for parents.

 A favorite blanket, toy, book, video or music (with headphones) will help soothe your child.
 Consider bringing pictures of family, friends and pets.

 We provide diapers, bottles and formula.
 Bring a pacifier if your baby uses one or any special type of bottle, nipple or sippy cup.

 Car Seat, Booster Seat or Seat Belt.

 Please remember to use a car seat, booster seat or seat belt (depending on your child's age and weight) when transporting your child.

-If your child has been scheduled for surgery at Children’s Hospital, here are a couple resources to help and a video that shows what to expect on the day of the surgery.
+If your child has been scheduled for surgery at Children’s Hospital, here are a couple resources to help.